flowerwallpaper/pirating_books_4_mom/piracy.md

 That will take you to a page like this, and then you click get, which will download the book.
 <img width="533" alt="Screenshot 2023-05-31 at 4 55 09 PM" src="https://github.com/flowerwallpaper/pirating_books_4_mom/assets/103080777/ea3d91fc-4280-4d39-8643-7eac116b00f0">
 <br>
 If you're on your computer, the download will pop up, and clicking it will automatically open it in books or in browser depending on if it's an EPUB or PDF.
+If you're on your phone, a blue arrow thing will come up.
+You'll click that, click downloads, click the book, and then it'll open.
+Good job, you did it, you got a free book B)))